 Perceptions of Prison, and the need for a shift

-The very perceptions that the community (and society-at-large) have about prisons, and specifically about offenders, can play a role in the high reoffending rate and the ability for someone released from prison to rehabilitate fully.
+The very perceptions that the community (and society-at-large) have about prisons, and specifically about offenders, can play a role in the high reoffending rate and ability for someone released from prison to fully rehabilitate.
 It can create genuine, real barriers in terms of accessing work, housing, and a range of support services, as well as impact on the feeling of the self-worth and belonging of these men and women wishing to make a fresh start for themselves and their families.
 This can lead to an ongoing punishment well beyond their sentence being completed.

 Various open forums and research discussions have been held around this topic:

 There have also been different papers produced on how communities respond to prisoners on their release and the support that they provide, such as the below: